buildbot/buildbot/master/docs/developer/cls-protocols.rst

         :param updates: dictionary of updates

-        Called when the slaves has updates to the current remote command
+        Called when the workers has updates to the current remote command

         possible keys for updates are: